inko-lang/website/source/manual/virtual-machine/instructions.html.md

 1. The register to store the deferred block in.
 1. The register containing the deferred block to schedule.

+### ProcessPinThread

+Pins the running process to the current OS thread.

+This instruction requires a single argument: the register to store the result in.
+The result will be the `true` object if the process was pinned, and the `false` object if the process was already pinned.

+### ProcessUnpinThread

+Unpins the running process from the current OS thread.

+This instruction requires a single argument: the register to store the result in.
+The result is always the `nil` object.

 ### SetDefaultPanicHandler

 Sets a new default panic handler.